 Large campuses are ideal candidates for microgrids.
-Although few campuses have convenient central utility plants with a single electrical feed and a campuswide thermal loop from a single boiler/chiller plant, a distributed microgrid can provide critical resiliency, sustainability, and cost-saving benefits even for the most complex sites.
+A distributed microgrid can provide critical resiliency, sustainability, and cost-saving benefits even for the most complex sites.

 Large campuses can be complicated for installing microgrids.
 Some campuses are fortunate to have a central utility plant with centralized electric feeds and thermal loops, plus plenty of space right next to the plant.
 These are easy microgrid installations as there is room for on-site generation equipment and a single place to tie into electrical distribution systems and thermal loops.

 However, most campuses are more distributed and may have challenging layouts, as they have added electrical services, boiler rooms, and chiller plants over time while they have built new towers, wings, or outlying buildings.